-- If you plan to have multiple cascading select questions in the same survey, the number of cells in all the .csv imported should be less than 10,000 to stay under salesforce.com processing limits.
-You may need to break up the survey into multiple surveys.
+- If you plan to have multiple cascading select questions in the same form, the number of cells in all the .csv imported should be less than 10,000 to stay under salesforce.com processing limits.
+You may need to break up the form into multiple forms.

 - Scoring is not available for Cascading Selects questions.

 - You can set show/hide logic for a Cascading Selects questions as normal.

 - However, a Cascading Selects question cannot be used as a condition for other questions.

 - Long Text Area; and,

 - Each level of a Cascading Select question can be mapped to a field.
 In the example below, a csv file with 3 levels (Class, Family and Species) have been loaded.